-Rizoiu, M-A, Mishra, S, Kong, Q, Carman, M & Xie, L 2018, 'SIR-Hawkes: Linking Epidemic Models and Hawkes Processes to Model Diffusions in Finite Populations', WEB CONFERENCE 2018: PROCEEDINGS OF THE WORLD WIDE WEB CONFERENCE (WWW2018), 27th World Wide Web (WWW) Conference, ASSOC COMPUTING MACHINERY, Lyon, FRANCE, pp. 419-428.View/Download from: Publisher's site
+Rizoiu, M-A, Mishra, S, Kong, Q, Carman, M & Xie, L 2018, 'SIR-Hawkes: Linking Epidemic Models and Hawkes Processes to Model Diffusions in Finite Populations', WEB CONFERENCE 2018: PROCEEDINGS OF THE WORLD WIDE WEB CONFERENCE (WWW2018), 27th World Wide Web (WWW) Conference, ASSOC COMPUTING MACHINERY, Lyon, FRANCE, pp. 419-428.View/Download from: UTS OPUS or Publisher's site

 Wu, S, Rizoiu, MA & Xie, L 2018, 'Beyond views: Measuring and predicting engagement in online videos', 12th International AAAI Conference on Web and Social Media, ICWSM 2018, International AAAI Conference on Web and Social Media, AAAI, Stanford, USA, pp. 434-443.View/Download from: UTS OPUS